deepakswami07/phase_0_unit_1/week_3/1_git_started/my_solution.md

 This command merges two branches.
 If you were working on a branch of the master, and have addded some changes to the branch, using this command "git merge + branch name will merge the changes to the master.

 git pull:
-Using this command you can get a folder or code form a remote location.
-This command will bring in the new data and also merge the date to the branch you are calling from.
+Using this command you can get a folder or code form a remote location.This command will bring in the new data and also merge the date to the branch you are calling from.
+Not a recommended method to sync.

 git push:
 After you have made all your commits and want to share it on remote repo, you will use a git push command.
-The way the command needs to written is: git push origin master
+The way the command needs to written is: git push origin

 git reset:
 This command lets you unstage a file that you have added.
 For example if you have staged/added a file to be commited and want to remove it from the stage.